plastikaweb/plastikspace/documentation/git-flow.md

 ### Pull request Github actions

-On any PR creation, a `CI` action is fired to pass different steps for markdownlint, code lint, unit testing and build in the feature branch.
+On any PR creation:

+- **CI**:  this action is fired to pass different steps for markdownlint, code lint, unit testing and build in this branch.
   > You can see the `CI` actions status [here](https://github.com/plastikaweb/plastikspace/actions/workflows/ci.yml).

+- **`a11y {app-name}`**: this action is fired to execute accessibility test using `pa11y-cy` runner.
+  > You can see the `a11y nasa-images` actions status [here](https://github.com/plastikaweb/plastikspace/actions/workflows/pa11y.yml).
+  > You can see a local app a11y configuration [here](./accessibility.md#pa11y-ci-accessibility-test-runner)

 ## Merge